DJ200148/ECS150-P2/REPORT.md

 Our semaphore is implemented using a structure with two fields: count, an integer that represents the number of available resources, and blocked_Q, a queue that contains threads waiting for the semaphore.
+We decided to have the semaphore libary to take care of dealing with its own threads that are blocked because we can havd them wait inline for that sem to be avalible.
 The implementation satisfies our time complexity constraints, allowing us to create all of our functions (other than `sem_destroy()`) in O(1) time.
+This is inpart due to the fact that we are using a queue to store the blocked threads.

 A semaphore can be created by calling `sem_create()` function.
 This will allocate memory for the semaphore structure and initialize its fields with the